 Report: America’s Cup sailor died of blunt trauma

-SAN FRANCISCO (AP) — British sailing gold medalist Andrew “Bart” Simpson, who died during training for the America’s Cup races in May, suffered extensive trauma to his head and neck and drowned after being trapped underwater for about 10 minutes, an autopsy report released Tuesday said.
+SAN FRANCISCO (AP) — An autopsy report says the British sailor who died during training for the America’s Cup races suffered extensive trauma to his head and neck, and drowned while trapped underwater for about 10 minutes.

-The report by the San Francisco medical examiner said there were serious cuts and bruises to Simpson’s head and neck, and that foam inside his crash helmet “was irregularly separated consistent with being crushed.”
-The cause of death was listed as “blunt trauma with drowning.”
+The report released Tuesday by the San Francisco medical examiner says there were serious cuts and bruises to Andrew “Bart” Simpson’s head and neck, and his helmet was crushed.
+The Olympic gold medalist’s cause of death was listed as “blunt trauma with drowning.”

 The autopsy report was obtained by the San Francisco Chronicle (http://bit.ly/1anZIFg ).

-Simpson, 36, died May 9 after his 72-foot catamaran nosedived and broke into pieces during a training run for the America’s Cup in San Francisco Bay.
-He served as a strategist for Sweden’s Artemis Racing team.
+Simpson died May 9 after his 72-foot catamaran nosedived and broke into pieces while training in San Francisco Bay with Artemis Racing.

-Simpson’s accidental death prompted the race organizers to implement 37 safety recommendations, including equipping sailors with body armor, an air tank and breathing tube and underwater locator devices.
+The 36-year-old’s death prompted America’s Cup organizers to implement 37 safety recommendations, including equipping sailors with body armor.